-Vegan chicken salad with soy curls is a staple side dish at picnics, barbecues, and potlucks.
+My vegan chicken salad with soy curls is a staple side dish at picnics, barbecues, and potlucks.

-You can easily customize your salad to include different flavors, vegetables, spices, beans, and more.
+You can easily customize your salad to include different flavors, vegetables, spices, and more.
 Play with the flavors using my suggestions:

-- Add in options: Sliced purple grapes, blanched almonds, dried cranberries, sliced radishes, red onion or scallions, pepitas, or raisins would all be delicious added in.
+- Add-in options: Sliced purple grapes, blanched almonds, dried cranberries, sliced radishes, red onion or scallions, pepitas, or raisins would all be delicious added in.

 - Chickpeas: If you don’t have soy curls, canned chickpeas are the next best thing.
 Mash a can of chickpeas and mix them in with the veggies, spices, dijon, and mayo.

 - Tofu: A brick of drained firm tofu will also work as a backup if you don’t have soy curls.
 Just crumble it up and mix it in with the rest of the ingredients.

 - Seasonings: Mix up the flavors by adding in poultry seasoning, swapping the turmeric for curry powder, or some chopped parsley instead of dill.